-If you already have land: it’s particularly important to complete the Land and Facilities Evaluation Tutorial, and once you have evaluated your soil, climate, and infrastructure resources, focus your brainstorming on enterprises that would work on your land.
-If your soils have a pH of 6 or higher and you are dreaming of a u-pick blueberry operation, you’ll have an uphill (and ultimately unprofitable) struggle.
+If you already have land, it’s particularly important to have completed the earlier tutorials on the site.
+Once you have evaluated your soil, climate, and infrastructure resources, focus your brainstorming on enterprises that would work on your land.
+If you have limey (high pH) soils and are dreaming of a u-pick blueberry operation, you’ll have an uphill (and ultimately unprofitable) struggle.
 It’s best to brainstorm all the types of enterprises might work on your land, select one or two that really interest you from that list, and proceed from there with the next chapters in this unit.

-If you don’t yet have access to land: you can brainstorm freely, adding any item that interests you to your list of potential enterprises.
-In proceeding through the remaining chapters of this tutorial, you’ll narrow down your selections.
+If you don’t yet have access to land, you can brainstorm freely, adding any item that interests you to your list of potential enterprises.
+In proceeding through the remaining chapters of this unit, you’ll narrow down your selections.
 Then, armed with information about the land requirements of your chosen enterprise, you can search for a suitable site.

-As you go along and find enterprises you are interested in, you can use the worksheet below to jot down ideas and questions for each enterprise.
+As you go along and find enterprises you are interested in, write them down.
 Keep in mind when looking at different farm enterprises what is required to produce the crop or service.
 For example, how much land is required to raise 20 sheep?
 What buildings, if any, will be needed for housing beef cattle?
-Keep track of the questions in one place, and fill in answers as you uncover them.
-This research stage can be a long process.
-You can usually get help with these questions from your local Cooperative Extension office.
+You can usually get help with these questions from your local Cornell Cooperative Extension office.